Uncentred maximal operators with respect to half balls on Damek--Ricci spaces: Abstract

 \section{Abstract}

 In this paper we study a variant of the uncentred Hardy--Littlewood maximal operator on Damek--Ricci spaces in which balls are replaced by suitable half balls.
-Perhaps surprisingly, such modified maximal operator has better boundedness properties than the classical one.
-In particular, it satisfies an $L\log L$ endpoint estimate and it is bounded on $L^p$ for every $p$ in $(1,\infty]$.
+Perhaps surprisingly, such modified maximal operator has better boundedness properties than the classical one. {In particular, it is bounded on $L^p$ for every $p$ in $(1,\infty]$ (whereas the analogue operator on balls is bounded on $L^p$ only for $p>2$), and satisfies a limiting distributional inequality if $f$ is in $L\log (2+L)$}. {This endpoint estimate is optimal in the sense that it does not hold if $L\log ({2}+L)$ is replaced by a larger (in a suitable sense) Orlicz space}.